brgillis/SHE_Pipeline/doc/scripts.rst

 ----------------------

 -  `clone_workdir.sh <clone_workdir.sh_>`_ : Symbolically links the contents of a template work directory and its subdirectories to a target location.
--  `create_listfiles.py <create_listfiles.py_>`_ : Generates listfiles and ISFs for input to the SHE Analysis pipeline for data products found in a given directory.
+-  `create_listfiles <create_listfiles_>`_ : Generates listfiles and ISFs for input to the SHE Analysis pipeline for data products found in a given directory.
 -  `get_all_*_products.sh <get_all_*_products.sh_>`_ : Downloads a selection of data products from the EAS.

 Using the scripts